mollyic/MRI_qa/mriqa/docs/run_mriqa_tool.md

 # Run MRIqa Tool
-To run the script, open a terminal or command prompt in the directory where the files are stored run the main script from the terminal.
+To run the script, open a terminal or command prompt in the directory where the files are stored.
 By default results will be stored to a .json file, to use a MongoDB database follow [these instructions](#optional-configurations).

 ## First Run